devrajsaini6310-sys/Power-BI-Project-1/README.md

 FILES :___________________________________________

-Reliance dashboard.md : Power BI Service file to view Reports on Online.
+Reliance dashboard.md : This Power BI Service file to view Reports on Online.

-Reliance super store performance dashboard.pbix: Power BI Desktop file.
+Reliance super store performance dashboard.pbix: This Power BI Desktop file.

 Reliance_super_store_data.xlsx : This dataset used for the report.